Rearrange code elements

-Move up and Move down commands are pretty straightforward- they can move elements within a specific scope up and down relatively to other elements in this scope.
-For example, you can move up and down types in a file, type members in a type, statements in a type member or in a compound statement, etc,
+Move up and Move down commands are pretty straightforward — they can move elements within a specific scope up and down relatively to other elements in this scope.
+For example, you can move up and down types in a file, type members in a type, statements in a type member or in a compound statement, and so on.

 If the current element is first or last in its scope, ReSharper will not allow you to move it any further with up/down commands.

-- Rearrange elements that are normally written in a single line.
-For example, you can move left and right attributes, function parameters, operands in an expression, parts of assignment statements, etc. Note that the left/right commands are applied to these elements even if they are written in multiple lines.
+Rearrange elements that are normally written in a single line.
+For example, you can move left and right attributes, function parameters, operands in an expression, parts of assignment statements, and so on.
+Note that the left/right commands are applied to these elements even if they are written in multiple lines.

 Although ReSharper tries not to allow invalid moves, there are still cases when you can break either logic or compilation of your code.
 Note that ReSharper provides a lot of refactorings that help you safely rearrange your code, for example, Move Type to Outer Scope refactoring and Change Signature refactoring.
 If your code is broken after moving a code element, press Alt+Enter and check for available quick-fixes.
 Most of the time, you will find the right refactoring right in the action list.

 ReSharper allows you to move elements in the following ways:

 Types and type members.
 Note that if the symbol has XML comments, ReSharper moves them together with the symbol.